 A huge emphasis, quite rightly, has to be on content and writing articles on your business and industry and the service or product you are putting out.
 When a social media agency tells you that they will post and engage, you must ask them how and what they will be putting out there, how will they engage positively to show you in a good light, how long do they take to understand your business, how much time do they spend on your account?

 Remember yours isn’t the only business social media account that these social media agencies will be managing.
 Chances are they will be doing social media management for numerous other businesses.
 Is your business social media really that important to them?
 Or are they just interested in undertaking the basics for your business so that they can show you something is active for the sake of their monthly fee?

-Again not all external social media agencies operate this way, but a lot do, and some are way better than others.
-If you don’t ask them the right questions and take on their services blindly, it’s your business that will suffer.
-Be wise, rigorously question your social media agency on how they are managing your businesses social media management.
+Again, not all external social media agencies operate this way, but a lot do, and some are way better than others.
+If you don’t ask them the right questions and just take on their services blindly, it’s your business that will suffer.
+Be wise, rigorously question your social media agency on how they are managing your business’s social media management.

 5. Consider social media training for yourself or someone within your business.

-You can manage sales, recruitment, customer feedback and campaign management in house and through your own team.
-Granted it’s not an overnight process to get it all right and correct straight away, but in the longer term the amount of money and time that could be saved by your business, by avoiding outsourcing to external agencies, will be of great benefit to your business.
-The proof in the pudding?
-Well just take a look at how many larger business and organisations are investing in in-house social media departments and on-going development.
+You can manage sales, recruitment, customer feedback and campaign management inhouse and through your own team.
+Granted, it’s not an overnight process to get it all right and correct straight away, but in the long term the amount of money and time that could be saved by your business from avoiding outsourcing to external agencies will be of great benefit to your business.
+The proof is in the pudding.
+Well, just take a look at how many larger businesses and organisations are investing in inhouse social media departments and ongoing development.

 So there you have it.
-5 steps to help you help you prepare an initial social media agenda for your new or existing business.
-There are of course further specifics involved in getting social media set up correctly, however the tips outlined in this article should help those businesses new to the benefits of social media get an idea and better understanding of where to start.
+5 steps to help you prepare an initial social media agenda for your new or existing business.
+There are of course further specifics involved in getting social media set up correctly, however the tips outlined in this article should help those businesses new to social media get an idea of where to start.